 In order to develop children's reading skills, our teaching staff plan opportunities for children to independently read age-appropriate texts that link to the history topic being studied, or topics that have been previously studied.
 We have invested heavily in supporting our history topics with a variety of narrative and non-fiction texts that enrich the wider curriculum.
 Each class has a library full of themed texts that children can access independently as they move through each unit.
 Whole class reading lessons are also intentionally sequenced to develop children's background knowledge and widen their subject-specific vocabulary.
 We also believe that diversity and inclusion should run throughout the whole curriculum.
-We have a clear curriculum map that ensures children explore a range of diverse significant individuals throughout history such as Walter Tull, Katherine Jenkins, Trudy Aarons, Amelia Earhart, Dorothy Vaughan and, incorporating significant individuals that affected our local area such as Barrington Young.
+We have a clear curriculum map that ensures children explore a range of diverse significant individuals throughout history such as Walter Tull, Katherine Johnson, Trudy Aarons, Amelia Earhart, Dorothy Vaughan and, incorporating significant individuals that affected our local area such as Barrington Young.

 The wonder of past worlds - the importance of Historical Fiction